Student Learning Outcomes (SLOs) occur at three levels.

 - CSLOs (Course Student Learning Outcomes) - describe the knowledge and skills students develop by the end of a course

-- PSLOs (Program-Level Student Learning Outcomes) - describe the knowledge and skills students develop by the end of a degree or certification program
+- PSLOs (Program-Level Student Learning Outcomes) - describe the knowledge and skills students develop by the end of a degree or certification program (this page)

 - ISLOs (Institutional Student Learning Outcomes) - describe knowledge, skill, abilities, and attitudes that students develop from all aspects of their college experience including courses, programs, departments, and services

 Program-Level Student Learning Outcomes (PSLOs) are broader than Course Student Learning Outcomes (CSLOs).
 They describe competencies that students will achieve upon completion of a degree program or certification.
 PSLOs should be addressed in multiple courses across the curriculum.

 The process of developing and regularly updating PSLOs invites faculty to reflect on and translate disciplinary knowledge and skills into clear expectations for students in a program (CTE Certificate, AA, ADT).
 Non-instructional student service programs (e.g., counseling, DPSP, transfer center, etc.) can use PSLOs to assess how to best serve students.
 At PCC, program faculty are responsible for developing and regularly updating PSLOs that demonstrate student learning with respect to the core elements of the program’s curriculum.